-Firms and their employees could be misled by tweets, sound-bites, and other misinformation.
+Tweets, soundbites, and other misinformation could mislead firms and their employees.
 Firms should continue to monitor reliable guidance provided by the U.S. Centers for Disease Control and Prevention (CDC) and local public health agencies.
 Understanding how COVID-19 is transmitted and what steps can be taken to protect diagnosed or exposed employees is essential.
-Firms should use the information to educate employees on prevention and symptoms and should be prepared to answer employee concerns regarding workplace safety.
+Firms should use the information to educate employees on prevention and symptoms and be prepared to answer employee concerns regarding workplace safety.
 The following are guides which may be helpful to firms:

 - The latest information on COVID-19 is at Coronavirus Disease 2019

-- Information regarding travel restriction can be found at Traveler’s Health
+- Information regarding travel restrictions can be found at Traveler’s Health

 - The CDC also provides risk assessment information at Interim US Guidance for Risk Assessment and Public Health Management of Persons with Potential Coronavirus Disease 2019 (COVID-19) Exposure in Travel-associated or Community Settings

 Professional service firms are often fragile financial entities depending on a steady cash flow from a productive staff working on projects for reasonable clients.
 COVID-19 could change all three of those conditions.
 Now is the time to prepare your firm, your employees, and your clients for the possible disruptions caused by a pandemic.

 NOTE: Some of the content for this advisory originated from our Victor US blog and was shared on social media.
 This advisory is also publicly available on our COVID-19.